 This document is the third of a series of releases of the Mobility Capability Package (Mobility CP).
-The intent of the early release of these documents is to establish a partnership between USG system integrators and NSA/IAD experts to build Secure Mobility capabilities, and to establish a dialogue with industry to develop the commercially available products for those capabilities.
+The intent of the early release of these documents is to establish a partnership between USG system integrators and NSA/IAD experts to build Secure Mobility capabilities and to establish a dialogue with industry to develop the commercially available products for those capabilities.
 At this time, guidance in this document may not be applied without consulting NSA/IAD for support prior to presenting a solution to the implementing organization's Delegated Authorizing Official (DAO).
 USG entities interested in presenting solutions to their DAOs in accordance with this guidance must first submit a request for CP application support to NSA/IAD.
 In the future, however, customers and their solution providers will be able to use this guidance to implement solutions without such NSA/IAD involvement.

 USG entities using this Capability Package to establish their own mobility capabilities need to ensure that in doing so they comply with all relevant policies on the use, storage, and management of mobile devices and infrastructure components.
 USG users must also comply with all existing applicable Certification & Accreditation (C&A) requirements, such as NIST SP 800-53.
 If there is a conflict between the Mobility Capability Package Requirements and the C&A requirements, the guidance in the Capability Package takes precedence.
+An analysis has not been performed to identify the conflicts.
 This is because the National Manager as specified in CNSSD 502 has deemed that where National Security Systems (NSS) and the protection of classified information carried on them are concerned, the particular component layering and implementation guidance in this document is required to adequately secure the composite commercial solution.
 While this document is intended to allow USG entities as much flexibility as possible in implementing a mobility capability, vendor diversity for the encryption and security critical functions is essential to the security of the overall solution.
-Consequently, if an agency is deciding between a solution that provides higher security that is from a single vendor and a solution that provides slightly less security that is from multiple vendors, the agency must select the multi-vendor solution, as dictated by this guidance.
+Consequently, if an agency is deciding between a solution that meets more objective requirements and is composed of products from a single vendor and a solution that meets fewer objective requirements that includes products from multiple vendors, the agency must select the multi-vendor solution, as dictated by this guidance.